hanishkvc/prgs-covid-cowin_vaccine_check/README.rst

 Modular Multifile version
 --------------------------

+User can get the vaccine slots availability status as it stands at the time of querying wrt FullState1Day view or for a SpecificDistrict1Week view.

-User can enter the name of the state they want to search for, the vaccine they want, along with the date for which they want to check vaccine slot availability.
+User needs to select the name of the state they want to search for, the district they are interested in (if they are looking for the District1Week view, else leave district as ANY), vaccine they want, along with date for which they want to check vaccine slot availability.

 The user can either enter the state name on their own and or chose from one of the names in the predefined set.
-Wrt date again either they can directly enter or use the calender that will come up.
+Same thing also applies to the District.
+However if one is interested in the FullState1Day view, then they need to leave the District set to ANY (the default).
+Wrt date either they can directly enter or use the calender that will come up.
 While wrt vaccine, they have to select one from the predefined set.

-NOTE: This is a syncronised serialised version, so it takes some time to show the results of the search.

 There is also a periodic auto repeating search option, which will trigger the querying of the cowin server periodically without user requiring to explicitly press the search button each time.
 This is currently setup to do the periodic search once every 10 minutes.
 However do note that this logic just updates the result shown on screen, and possibly notifies the user using local desktop notification(experimental).
-User needs to monitor the same (page and notification) and act on it as they see fit.
+User needs to monitor the same manualy (page and notification) and act on it as they see fit.
 Also this auto repeat logic may get paused by the browser, as noted previously.